CSCfi/csc-user-guide/docs/apps/biopython.md

 module load bioconda
 biopython-env
 ```
-If you want to use old Python 2.7.5 with biopython, use setup commands:
+If you want to use old Python 2.7.5 with biopython in stead, use setup commands:

 ```text
 module load bioconda/2